Indigenous Music Collection:

 Art/Artists:

 “The Secret Pocket” Weaving: The unveiling of Master Weaver’s, Angela George (Tseil-wututh First Nation), “Secret Pocket” Salish Weaving was held March 8, 2022, at Fraserview Learning Centre.
-The weaving is available to borrow through Siwal Si’wes Library.
+The weaving and learning kit are available to borrow through Siwal Si’wes Library.

 A Weaver’s Voice: Coast Salish Wool Weavings Curated by Selena Kearney